reyrocket/github-slideshow/_posts/0000-01-02-reyrocket.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Information Slide!"
 ---
-Your text
+I can write code in Python and SQL
 Use the left arrow to go back!